 You may even inspire your family and friends to donate to a charitable cause too.
 Having a shared goal within your family or friend group to raise money for a cause that has a special significance to your group can create a lasting bond.

-Help your kids understand the power of giving back to the community
+Help your kids understand the importance of giving back to the community

 Giving back is one of the core understandings when kids first start learning about money along with spending, savings and investing.
 It isn’t always easy for kids to grasp the concept that some kids don’t have as much as them.
 But with time, you can help them understand that their charitable actions can help make someone’s life a little easier.